 To benefit from our time together and best promote a high quality of life for your pet companion, it is important that you understand our holistic approach to your pet companion's wellness.
 We believe the best health comes from the integration of western medicine and eastern health practices.
-This is why we offer so many modalities all in one complex.
+This is why we offer so many services all in one complex.

 We are proud to be quite unlike any other veterinary practice!